missingno7/revo/revo/README.md

         mut_amount: f32,
     );

-    // Crossover the genome of the individual with another individual and store the result in dest_int fn crossover_to(
-        &self,
-        another_ind: &Self,
-        dest_int: &mut Self,
-        ind_data: &IndividualData,
-        rng: &mut ThreadRng,
-    );
+    // Return new Individual with the genome that is a crossover of two individuals fn crossover(&self, another_ind: &Self, ind_data: &IndividualData, rng: &mut ThreadRng) -> Self;

     // Count the fitness of the individual fn count_fitness(&mut self, ind_data: &IndividualData);